Friday, 25 October 2024

 “Really nice staff, cool venue, amazing coffee and gorgeous food (brunch, have never tried other meals here).
 I go here as often as I can.
 It has a lovely outdoor area that's perfect any time of year, even in winter, it's nice to wrap up warm and enjoy the scenery”

-After coffee, an opportunity to see the annual display of carved pumpkins at Dalston Curve Garden.
+After coffee, an opportunity to visit the lovely Dalston Curve Garden.